Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Consistency of the system at internal vertices

-In this Section we complete the proof of Lemmas~\ref{lemma:path} and \ref{lemma:cycle}.
 Throughout this Appendix we use the same notations as in Section \ref{sec:orient}.
 In particular $\mathcal P_0$ is the simple path changing orientation and directed from the boundary source $b_{i_0}$ to the boundary sink $b_{j_0}$ in the initial orientation, and $\mathcal Q_0$ is the simple cycle changing orientation.

-We start with a useful relation between the winding number and the indices $\epsilon_2(\cdot)$ and $s(\cdot,\cdot)$ at a pair of consecutive edges.

-\begin{lemma} Let $a,b$ be a pair of consecutive edges at a vertex $V$ with $a$ incoming and $b$ outgoing at $V$.
-Then